tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Information Elements Acted Upon
 : dwc:day

-Below is an example implementation from the FilteredPush event_date_qc library (Morris 2024).
+Below is an example implementation from the FilteredPush event_date_qc library (Morris & Lowery 2024).
 In this implementation, Java annotations are used to provide metadata that can be used by an implementation framework to pick out a Test to run by its IRI or term_localName and match an input Darwin Core term to a (Java) parameter in the method signature.
 The implementation walks through the elements of the specification in sequence, and return the first matching response in a response object (which has Response.state, Response.result (here called value), and Response.comment properties.

     @Validation(label="VALIDATION_DAY_STANDARD", description="Is the value of dwc:day an integer between 1 and 31 inclusive?")
     @Provides("47ff73ba-0028-4f79-9ce1-ee7008d66498")